-Lois Bernstein, Board Chair Board of Trustees Tacoma Community College Tacoma, WA 98466
+Pat Shuman, Board Chair Board of Trustees Tacoma Community College Tacoma, WA 98466

-Dear Chair Bernstein:
+Dear Chair Shuman:

-I am proud to submit Tacoma Community College's 2020 Comprehensive Annual Financial Report to the Board of Trustees.
+I am proud to submit Tacoma Community College's 2022 Financial Statement Report to the Board of Trustees.
 Management assumes full responsibility for the content and accuracy of this report.

-The College was able to successfully transition to fully serve students online when the Washington State Stay Home, Stay Healthy guidance was issued by Governor Inslee in March 2020.
-We are proud that we have been able to continue providing our diverse community and student body with exceptional learning opportunities during this time and look forward to having students safely return to campus.
+The College was able to successfully transition to fully serve students online and developed hybrid delivery systems for classes in 2022.
+We are proud that we have been able to continue providing our diverse community and student body with exceptional learning opportunities during this time and students have now returned to campus.

-Our 2020 report serves as a reminder of the responsibility we have as stewards of public resources.
+Our 2022 report serves as a reminder of the responsibility we have as stewards of public resources.
 Such a financial audit provides the public confidence in our management of college and state resources.
 Our auditor, Clark Nuber, N.A., has issued another clean (unmodified) opinion on the College's financial statements.
 The Management Discussion and Analysis, which follows the Independent Auditor's Report, provides the reader a better understanding of our financial position and operating results.